10 Budget-Friendly Cleaning Tips for Your Home

 • Baking soda can deodorize your shoes, carpets, and even the fridge.

-• Vinegar can be used to eliminate bad smells and also to remove water stains.
+• Vinegar can be used to eliminate unpleasant odors and remove water stains.

 • Lemon can be used to increase the shine of a faucet or a cutting board.

-• The ingredients mentioned above can be used to clean a wide range of dirt without needing to purchase any specialized products.
+• The ingredients listed above can be used to clean a wide range of dirt without requiring specialized products.

 4. Smart Bulk Buying

-• Purchasing dish soap, garbage bags, and paper towels with the intention of using them in the future can lead to increased spending over the course of a year.
+• Purchasing dish soap, garbage bags, and paper towels with the intention of using them later can lead to higher spending over the year.
 Instead, consider purchasing them along with other family and friends and splitting the cost.

-• Ensure that you purchase only the items that will be used in bulk, so that no unnecessary items go to waste.
+• Ensure you purchase only items that will be used in bulk to avoid unnecessary waste.
 Save by buying in bulk for when there are genuine discounts.

 5. Clean-as-You-Go Practices